Experience

-I have over five years of experience in clinical residential, outpatient and wilderness therapy settings.
+I have over 20 years experience supporting adults and teens as an educator and in clinical outpatient, residential, and wilderness therapy clinical settings.
 My graduate clinical placements were at UNCA Asheville Health & Counseling and Matone Counseling, where I provided individual, couple, and group therapy for adults and adolescents on a wide range of issues.
 I am licensed by the state of North Carolina as a mental health practitioner (LSCWA License #P022049).

 Training